-Foundation for Science - Core Code: SCI Description: Under the Australian Curriculum all students must study core science .
+Foundation for Science - Core Code: SCI Description: Under the Australian Curriculum all students must study core science.
 Science provides an empirical way of answering interesting and important questions about the biological, physical and technological world.
 The knowledge it produces has proved to be a reliable basis for action in our personal, social and economic lives.
 The curriculum supports students to develop the scientific knowledge, understandings and skills to make informed decisions about local, national and global issues and to participate, if they so wish, in science-related careers.
 Prerequisites: None Learning Experiences: Students will study the following units - Investigating Reactions, The Periodic Table, Road Science, Space Science, Inheritance, Evolution, Exploring the Universe, Earth Systems.
-Students will: Analyse how the periodic table organises elements and use it to make predictions about the properties of elements Explain how chemical reactions are used to produce particular products and how different factors influence the rate of reactions Explain the concept of energy conservation and represent energy transfer and transformation within systems Apply relationships between force, mass and acceleration to predict changes in the motion of objects Describe and analyse interactions and cycles within and between Earth's spheres Evaluate the evidence for scientific theories that explain the origin of the universe and the diversity of life on Earth Explain the processes that underpin heredity and evolution Analyse models and hypotheses and independently design and improve appropriate methods of investigation Identify alternative explanations for findings and explain any sources of uncertainty when analysing data Evaluate the validity and reliability of claims made in secondary sources Assessment: Supervised assessment - data tests and exam Student experiment Research investigation Pathway to Senior Subjects This course provides a basis for students who intend to study a science - Biology, Chemistry, Marine Science, and Physics, in Years 11 and 12.
+Students will: Analyse how the periodic table organises elements and use it to make predictions about the properties of elements Explain how chemical reactions are used to produce particular products and how different factors influence the rate of reactions Explain the concept of energy conservation and represent energy transfer and transformation within systems Apply relationships between force, mass and acceleration to predict changes in the motion of objects Describe and analyse interactions and cycles within and between Earth's spheres Evaluate the evidence for scientific theories that explain the origin of the universe and the diversity of life on Earth Explain the processes that underpin heredity and evolution Analyse models and theories that have developed over time and discuss the factors that prompted their review Develop questions and hypotheses and independently design and improve appropriate methods of investigation Identify alternative explanations for findings and explain any sources of uncertainty when analysing data Evaluate the validity and reliability of claims made in secondary sources Select appropriate representations and text types to communicate science ideas for specific purposes.
+Assessment: Supervised assessment - data tests and exam Student experimentResearch investigation Pathway to Senior Subjects This course provides a basis for students who intend to study a science - Biology, Chemistry, Marine Science, and Physics, in Years 11 and 12.
 However, students planning to study these must choose the relevant semester subjects from the electives Foundation for Biology/Marine Science and/or Foundation for Chemistry/Physics.
 Career Pathways: Science forms the foundation for many careers in the areas of science, medicine and health, mining and engineering, building and technology, sport and exercise science and teaching.